yelkeew/EnigmaBot/README.md

  1. Create Slack channel for testing, e.g., "bot-testing" or direct-message the bot
  1. Invite bot to channel, `/invite @enigma-bot`
  1. Send a `list` message to see a list of commands supported by the bot

+**Beware** - when using the "picture" command to retrieve images from Flickr, you are reliant upon the tags placed on the images by photographers.
+You may receive images you believe to be irrelevant or inappropriate.
+While this bot does request "safe" images, it has no control over the actual content of those images.

 ## TODO
 1. Add environment variable support for base directory in which to look for property files